AC297r-MBTA-2018/Final-Report/feature.md

 ## Feature Extraction

-After the preprocessed transaction-level data is grouped by rider ID, we extracted severl sets of rider-level pattern-of-use features, with which we made 2 feature collections (combintaions of different feature sets).
+After the preprocessed transaction-level data is grouped by rider ID, we extracted several sets of rider-level pattern-of-use features, with which we made 2 feature collections (combinations of different feature sets).

 The feature sets we extracted are summarized in Figure 3.
 We defined 3 general categories of usage patterns (i.e. temporal, geographical and ticket purchasing).
 Since our client had expressed most interest in understanding and clustering riders based on when they ride, we focused our efforts on dissecting the temporal patterns from several different angles.